-Jaroslav Kyzlink hails from Brno, where he studied conducting at the Janáček Academy of Music.
+Jaroslav Kyzlink studied conducting at the Janáček Academy of Music in Brno.
 In 1992 he joined the Brno Opera, initially serving as chorus master, and became a conductor in 1996.
 Between 2001 and 2003 he was the company’s chief conductor and artistic director.
 While at the Brno Opera, he worked on a number of productions; for the Janáček Brno international festival he prepared the world premiere of the original version of The Excursion of Mr. Brouček to the Moon (2010).

 Jaroslav Kyzlink conducted the Brno Opera at festivals both at home and abroad including Japan (2001, 2003).
 In 2003 he established collaboration with the Slovak National Theatre Opera, in 2004–2006 he was its chief conductor.
 In 2008, he prepared Gluck’s Orfeo ed Euridice for the Slovak National Theatre in Bratislava and Teatr Vielki in Warsaw.
 In 2010 he conducted Korngold’s Die tote Stadt at the Danish National Opera in Copenhagen and returned to the Wexford Opera Festival with Smetana’s The Kiss.
 In 2011 he conducted Dvořák’s Rusalka in Bonn and at the New National Theatre in Tokyo.
 In 2012 he prepared new productions of Rusalka for the National Theatre Brno and Janáček’s Jenůfa for the Slovak National Theatre.
 In 2013 he conducted Verdi’s Les vêpres siciliennes at the National Theatre Brno and Don Carlo at the National Theatre Opera in Prague, of which he was chief conductor in the 2012/13 season.